microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bitlockerrecoverykey-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve the properties and relationships of a [bitlockerRecoveryKey](../resources/bitlockerrecoverykey.md) object.

-By default, this operation does not return the **key** property which represents the actual recovery key.
+By default, this operation does not return the **key** property that represents the actual recovery key.
 To include the **key** property in the response, use the `$select` OData query parameter.
-Including the `$select` query parameter triggers Azure AD auditing the operation and generating an audit log.
+Including the `$select` query parameter triggers an Azure AD audit of the operation and generates an audit log.
 You can find the log in [Azure AD audit logs](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-audit-logs) under the KeyManagement category.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).